 - Organizational experience - including career progression, current level of responsibility, and potential for advancement

 - Ability to contribute to the class and team learning environments

 We assess these criteria through the application components and an in-depth interview conducted after an application file is completed.

 Application Process & Components

-The Cornell Executive MBA Program and the Cornell-Queen’s Executive MBA Program utilize the same application for admission.
+The Cornell Executive MBA Program and the Cornell Executive MBA Americas Program utilize the same application for admission.

 When completing the online application form, applicants are asked to choose their program preference.
 Any applicant who would like to be considered for both programs should contact the Admissions Office before submitting the online application.